Bill Simmons: Grantland

 Simmons served as the editor-in-chief of Grantland, a website owned by ESPN covering sports and pop culture that launched on June 8, 2011.
 The website's name was a reference to deceased sportswriter Grantland Rice, though it was reportedly not Simmons' choice for the name.
 Sports blog Deadspin had previously reported in 2010 that Simmons was working on a "top secret editorial project."
 Some key contributors to the website included Jalen Rose, Zach Lowe, Kirk Goldsberry and Wesley Morris.
-In August 2014, ESPN announced that Simmons would be leaving NBA Countdown in order to produce an 18 episode primetime show for ESPN through his site called The Grantland Basketball Show—later changed to The Grantland Basketball Hour—which would debut on October 21, 2014.
+In August 2014, ESPN announced that Simmons would be leaving NBA Countdown to produce an 18 episode primetime show for ESPN through his site called The Grantland Basketball Show—later changed to The Grantland Basketball Hour—which would debut in October 2014.
 In these episodes, Simmons discussed NBA-related current events as well as some of his more popular sports columns with his co-host Jalen Rose.
 Special guests included fellow journalists, pop culture celebrities, as well as current and former coaches and athletes.
-Months after it decided not to renew its contract with Simmons, ESPN shut down the Grantland website on October 30, 2015.
+Months after ESPN decided not to renew its contract with Simmons, ESPN shut down the Grantland website on October 30, 2015.

 HBO

-On July 22, 2015, Simmons announced he had signed a new multi-platform deal with HBO starting in October 2015.
+In July 2015, Simmons announced he had signed a new multi-platform deal with HBO starting in October 2015.
 As part of this deal, he would host a weekly talk show, Any Given Wednesday.
 The show premiered on June 22, 2016.
 It was cancelled in November 2016.
-Simmons's multimedia deal with the network continued, and he announced there were plans for future projects at HBO.
-A documentary on André the Giant was co-produced by HBO Sports, the WWE and the Bill Simmons Media Group, with Jason Hehir directing.
+Simmons's multimedia deal with the network continued, and he announced plans for future projects at HBO.
+A documentary on André the Giant was co-produced by HBO Sports, the WWE, and the Bill Simmons Media Group, with Jason Hehir directing.
 The documentary aired on HBO on April 10, 2018.

-In late July 2018 it was revealed that HBO decided to renew Simmons's contract to remain with the network moving forward.
+In late July 2018, it was revealed HBO decided to renew Simmons's contract to remain with the network moving forward.